pactflow/example-consumer-java-kafka/README.md

 [![Pact Status](https://testdemo.pactflow.io/pacts/provider/pactflow-example-provider-java-kafka/consumer/pactflow-example-consumer-java-kafka/latest/prod/badge.svg)](https://testdemo.pactflow.io/pacts/provider/pactflow-example-provider-java-kafka/consumer/pactflow-example-consumer-java-kafka/latest/prod) (prod/prod pact)

-This is an example of a Java kafka consumer that uses Pact, [Pactflow](https://pactflow.io) and Travis CI to ensure that it is compatible with the expectations its consumers have of it.
+This is an example of a Java kafka consumer that uses Pact, [Pactflow](https://pactflow.io) and GitHub Actions to ensure that it is compatible with the expectations its consumers have of it.

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.